skeyll/SynicSugar/docs/content/_index.md

 ## Feature
  - Mesh topology with max 64 peers
  - No Use Cost and No CCU Limit
- - High-level APIs for mobile and small-group games (MatchMaking, Host-Migration and Re-connection...)
+ - High-level APIs for mobile and small-group games (MatchMaking, Host-Migration, To sent Large-packet, PushToTalk, and Re-connection...)
- - Almost all RPC process is zero-allocation
+ - Almost all RPC processes are zero-allocation
+ - Free VoiceChat
  - Cross-platform connction <br>
-    (Current: Android, iOS, and PC / Future: Console / Not support: WebGL)
+    (Current: Android, iOS, and PC / InTest: Console / Future?: WebGL)

 ## Requirement
  - Unity 2021-3 or later